Skip to content

 Every firework prefab must have:

-• A Fuse component (and FuseConnectionPoint child)
+A Fuse component (and its FuseConnectionPoint child) No

-• A NetworkObject component (required for multiplayer)
+A NetworkObject component (required for multiplayer) No

 Keep Hierarchy Flat